BresThomas/BresThomas/README.md

 ### About Me

-I am currently studying Computer Science at **IUT Nice Côte d'Azur** and hold a Baccalaureate in Mathematics and Computer Science from **Jean Moulin High School** in Draguignan.
+👨‍💻 I am currently studying Computer Science at **IUT Nice Côte d'Azur** and hold a Baccalaureate in Mathematics and Computer Science.

 ### Details